 The U.S. Department of Education has developed a Family and Community Engagement Framework for families, schools, districts, states, and the broader communities to develop partnerships in education.
 This document describes strategies for building, cultivating, and sustaining positive relationships with families.
 The goal of these partnerships is to to build capacity for student achievement and school improvement.

-The No Child Left Behind Act requires schools receiving Title I funds to develop policies addressing their parental involvement program.
+The Every Student Succeed Act (ESSA) requires schools receiving Title I funds to develop policies addressing their parental involvement program.
 This document offers guidance and a model policy from the National PTA's National Standards for Parent/Family Involvement Program as a resource to assist schools in developing such a policy.